For maybe five minutes I watched; a long time, for an eight year old, even in those pre-TV 30 second attention-span days.

 We used spinning rods, to a float and trace lighted weighted with spilt shot to make the float as neutrally buoyant as possible.
 Corks were our main source of floats.
 For very subtle float work, we discovered that waxed drinking straws, pinched and glued at each end, made a workable float.

 We used fresh bread rolled onto the hook, or kernels of corn, and sometimes pieces of worm.
-Coarse fishing still awaited its importation from the UK.
+Coarse fishing still awaited importation from the UK.

 More and more of the quieter fresh waters of this country are being rippled by the delicate bobbing of floats.